Search for records

 Searching for records held by government organisations such as archives, registries and libraries is at the heart of family history research.

 - Organised your information and identified the gaps.
-See Toolkit.
+See worksheets and checklists.

-- Done some Background reading – especially checking whether there are any family histories or life stories that might be useful to you.
-See Background reading.
+- Done some background reading – especially checking whether there are any family histories or life stories that might be useful to you and looking at research guides on library and archives websites.
+See background reading.

 TIP: It really helps to narrow your focus into small chunks.

-- For living relatives or certificates that are not historical you will need permission or to prove your relationship to them.
+- For certificates of living relatives you will need permission from the person, or prove your relationship to them.
+For this reason you will also need your own birth certificate and identity documents.

 - You can also search for historical BDMs if you know the names of your ancestors and apply for the certificates.

-Each BDM you receive will set off a new round of requests – each new BDM will give you additional names and dates.
+- Each BDM certificate you receive will set off a new round of requests – each new certificate will give you additional names and dates.
 It will also suggest places that were significant in your ancestor’s lives.

 TIP: Don’t forget to keep track of your searches and requests.